Cha-cha-cha (dance): Hip movement

 In traditional American Rhythm style, Latin hip movement is achieved through the alternate bending and straightening action of the knees, though in modern competitive dancing, the technique is virtually identical to the "international Latin" style.

 In the international Latin style, the weighted leg is almost always straight.
 The free leg will bend, allowing the hips to naturally settle into the direction of the weighted leg.
 As a step is taken, a free leg will straighten the instant before it receives weight.
 It should then remain straight until it is completely free of weight again.

 International Latin style cha-cha-cha

 Cha-cha-cha is one of the five dances of the "Latin American" program of international ballroom competitions.

 As described above, the basis of the modern dance was laid down in the 1950s by Pierre and Lavelle and developed in the 1960s by Walter Laird and other top competitors of the time.
 The basic steps taught to learners today are based on these accounts.

 In general, steps are kept compact and the dance is danced generally without any rise and fall; this is the modern ballroom technique of cha-cha-cha (and other Latin dances).

+For international ballroom competitions, the World Dance Council requires the cha-cha-cha music to be played at a tempo of 30 bars per minute, the World DanceSport Federation requires 30-32 bars per minute.